 - 11.1 The student's submission including any supporting documentation must be received in the Academic Services Office or Postgraduate Research Service no later than 15 working days after the date on which the student was formally advised of the Stage One outcome. - 11.2 Academic Appeals and Complaints submitted after this deadline with good reason for the delay may still be considered.
-The student should contact the Academic Services Office or Postgraduate Research Service if they are unable to meet this deadline. - 11.3 The decision by the Associate Director Academic Services (Quality) or Associate Director (Postgraduate Research) or their nominee as to whether a later submission should be accepted shall be final and not subject to appeal.

-11.4 In normal circumstances the student shall be advised of the outcome of their Stage Two Academic Appeal or Complaint within 20 working days of the date of receipt by the Learning and Teaching Service's Academic Services Office or Postgraduate Research Service.
+The student should contact the Academic Services Office or Postgraduate Research Service if they are unable to meet this deadline. - 11.3 The decision by the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee as to whether a later submission should be accepted shall be final and not subject to appeal. - 11.4 In normal circumstances the student shall be advised of the outcome of their Stage Two Academic Appeal or Complaint within 20 working days of the date of receipt by the Learning and Teaching Service's Academic Services Office or Postgraduate Research Service.
 Where the complexity of the case prevents this the student shall be notified of the delay.